COP3530/Programming-Problems/2_Lists_Stacks_Queues/interquartile_range/readme.md

 using one loop with any number of conditionals outside the loop, or using a divide and conquer approach.

-Note: When using fast/slow pointer to find a median, you may use the size of the list to see if it's even or odd, as this determines how you will find the median.
-If you are counting the nodes in the list to use it in this capacity, it is acceptable for this problem.
-**Any other use of a count for this problem is not allowed.**

 ### Sample Input:
 ```c++
 2 4 4 5 6 7 8